Free Speech Union (New Zealand)

-The New Zealand Free Speech Union (FSU) is an organisation that advocates for freedom of speech.
+The Free Speech Union (FSU) is an organisation that advocates for freedom of speech in New Zealand.
 It was formed as the Free Speech Coalition in 2018, and relaunched as the Free Speech Union in May 2021.

 Organisation and goals

 The Free Speech Union was first established as the Free Speech Coalition in July 2018.
 It was formed out of the New Zealand Taxpayers' Union office by four colleagues, including lawyer, lobbyist and Taxpayers' Union founder Jordan Williams.

 The Free Speech Union's stated goal is to defend and promote the free exchange of information and to educate people on the importance of free speech in New Zealand.
 The group has opposed hate speech legislation and censorship.
-Despite its connections to the right-wing Taxpayers' Union, it has support from across the political and ideological spectrum.
+Despite its connections to the right-wing Taxpayers' Union, it claims support from across the political and ideological spectrum.

 The Free Speech Union is a registered trade union.
 It is the first sister group of the Free Speech Union of the UK and uses the name under license.
 Its office is next to the Taxpayers' Union office in Wellington, New Zealand.

 The Free Speech Union has, since 2021, been led by chief executive Jonathan Ayling, a former adviser to National Party members of Parliament David Bennett and Simeon Brown.
 By October 2022, the union claimed 1,500 paid-up members and 70,000 supporters.
 Since 2021, the organisation has had two full-time staff based in Wellington and a part-time communications specialist.
 Notable members and supporters of the union have included former National Party leader Judith Collins, ACT Party leader David Seymour, former Labour Party chief of staff Matt McCarten, formerly left-leaning journalist Chris Trotter, Auckland University of Technology history professor Paul Moon and University of Auckland academic and Jewish community leader David Cumin.

-Historical activities
+Activities and campaigns

 Venue booking cancellation

 The Free Speech Coalition was established in July 2018 in response to the Mayor of Auckland Phil Goff's decision to cancel a speaking event featuring alt-right speakers Lauren Southern and Stefan Molyneux at an Auckland Council-owned venue.
 The Coalition twice unsuccessfully challenged the cancellation at the High Court and the Court of Appeal.
 For its High Court challenge, the Coalition raised NZ$150,000 from over 2,000 donors.